f4exb/sdrangel/plugins/channeltx/remotesource/readme.md

 <h3>3: Validation button</h3>

 When the return key is hit within the address (1) or port (2) the changes are effective immediately.
 You can also use this button to set again these values.

 <h3>4: Stream sample rate</h3>

-Stream sample rate as specified in the stream meta data
+Stream sample rate as specified in the stream meta data.
+Interpolation may occur to match the baseband sample rate.
+This will be done around the baseband center frequency (no NCO shift).
+Decimation is not provisionned so unpredictable results may occur if the remote stream sample rate is larger than the baseband sample rate.

+To minimize processing an exact match of baseband sample rate and remote stream sample rate is recommended.
+If this is not possible then a power of two ratio is still preferable.

 <h3>5: Stream status</h3>